mittux/exercises/c/supersimplestocks/README.md

 * Initial stock price dervied from par value (even though in reality stock price has no bearing on its par value)

-* 0.0 is returned for P/E for a stock if its dividend is zero
+* 0.0 is returned for P/E if the stock's dividend is zero

 ### Notes